 Conclusion

 Adequate knowledge about the recommended package of practices is the pre-requisite for use in the cultivation of crops.
 It is a fact that, recommended practices are major contributing factors to yield.
 So, inadequate knowledge about recommended practices leads to their improper adoption.
 The farmers were not fully aware of the recommended varieties, application of FYM, chemical fertilizers, bio fertilizer and pest and disease control measures.
 These are complex practices and require more education about practices in a more practical way.

+These are the general recommendations.
+Add a line or two of findings from your work in particular besides the gross findings ( which have been highlighted)

 Reference:

+Please follow the pattern of the journal.

+First name should not be in all capitals.

+References have not been quoted in the text

+Add more recent references

+Add more number opf references

 ANONYMOUS., 2021, Database on coffee 2021.
 Coffee Board Government of India, Bangalore, 2-64.